Nearsoft/jobs/readme.md

 [jobs@nearsoft.com](mailto:jobs@nearsoft.com) <!-- yaspeller ignore -->

 ## Senior Java Developer
 📦

 * Be a trusted advisor: Understand and effectively communicate Java features and limitations in the context of design and development
-* Help manage the design and development process, drive decisions, and coordinate efforts with fellow teammates
+* Help manage the design and development process, drive decisions, and coordinate efforts with teammates
 * Designs are following compliance specifications and design and conduct tests
 * New applications that serve existing software systems and further develop current software
 * Support users by developing documentation and assistance tools
 * Support continuous improvement by investigating alternatives and new technologies and presenting these for architectural review

-### What We’re Looking For
+### What we're looking for

 * 5+ years of experience with Core Java
 * Recent Java 8 experience
-* JUnit – unit testing
+* JUnit (unit testing)
 * 5+ years of experience with SQL and NoSQL databases
 * MySQL
 * DynamoDB
 * MongoDB (a plus)
 * 3+ years of experience with Spring frameworks
 * 3+ years of experience with Hibernate
 * Experience with AWS services
 * Experience working with an MVC architecture
 * Has experience working with Agile teams (SCRUM)